MMarek/exercises_site/README.md

     - 1 -
 function that returns the sum of the numbers passed as an argument to that function.
     - 2 - function, which is the: paper stone and the scissors game.
+    - 3 - function that returns the second largest number from an array. (array is an argument)

 ## Setup